 Another successful activity is the annual Nursery Rhyme Time.
 In this event parents and children of preschool and primary aged children visit local businesses to recite a nursery rhyme posted in that business.
 Participants receive a card with a copy of the rhyme that also includes information about the importance of rhyming in early literacy.
 Businesses may choose to give away a small prize.
 Children who collect at least five cards can visit the Zion-Benton Public Library to receive a bag of books, courtesy of Bernie’s Book Bank.

-The LTF will be adding a new event in 2015.
+The LTF has added a new event in 2015.
 Read for My School or #R2R is designed to develop a little friendly competition between all schools in Zion-Benton Township.
 In this competition schools will compete to see who can have the largest percentage of students participating in the Zion-Benton Public Library’s summer reading program.
 Other community members can join the fun by declaring a school that they are reading for increasing that schools percentage.
 The task force believes it can triple the number of people participating in the summer reading program!

 It’s Nursery Rhyme Time for Children Ages 2 – 8